How to clear system storage on iPhone

 • System files.
 Elements that are used by iOS, but aren't owned by a particular app.
 For example, new Siri voices or fonts will fall into this category since they aren't defined as being used by just one app or the operating system itself.

 • Temporary files.
-Temporary data can be put into storage as System Data iPhone, and removed when iOS doesn’t need it anymore.
+Temporary data can be stored as System Data iPhone and removed when iOS no longer needs it.

 • Logs and website caches.
 These include website logins, autofill URLs, and preloaded websites for faster browsing.